mabdinur/starterprojectspring/README.md

         SimpleSpansProcessor.newBuilder(JaegerGrpcSpanExporter.newBuilder()
             .setServiceName("otel_foodservices")
             .setChannel(ManagedChannelBuilder.forAddress(
-                    "34.66.234.123", 14250).usePlaintext().build())
+                    "localhost", 14250).usePlaintext().build())
             .build()).build();

 OpenTelemetrySdk.getTracerFactory().addSpanProcessor(jaegerProcessor);
 ```

-Use the command `docker run -d -p 6831:6831/udp -p 16686:16686 -p 14250:14250 jaegertracing/all-in-one:latest` to run the Jaeger Exporter.
-After creating and running the FoodFinder and FoodVendor services you can view your traces at localhost:6831 using Jaeger's UI.
+Use the command `docker run --rm -it --network=host jaegertracing/all-in-one` to run the Jaeger Exporter on localhost.
+After creating and running the FoodFinder and FoodVendor services you can view your traces at localhost:16686 using Jaeger's UI.

 ### Add Rest Controllers to Spring Applications